On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: The number of solutions of feasible IA problems

 where

 \end{theorem}

 \begin{IEEEproof} See Appendix \ref{sec:proof2}. \end{IEEEproof}

-\begin{remark} As proved in \cite{Gonzalez2012b} (see also \cite{OscarISIT12}), if the system is infeasible then $\det(\Psi\Psi^*)=0$ for every choice of $H,U,V$ and hence Theorem \ref{th:main1} still holds.
-Moreover, if the system is feasible and $s>0$ then there is a continuous of solutions for almost every $H_{kl}$ and hence it is meaningless to count them (the value of the integrals in our theorems is not related to the number of solutions in that case).
-Note also that the equality of Theorem \ref{th:main1} holds for every unitarily invariant open set $\CH_\epsilon$, which in particular implies that the right--hand side of (\ref{eq:main1}) has the same value for all such $\CH_\epsilon$ (recall that we proved in \cite{Gonzalez2012b} that almost all channel realizations in $\CH$ have the same number of solutions). \end{remark}
+\begin{remark} As proved in \cite{Gonzalez2012b}, if the system is infeasible then $\det(\Psi\Psi^*)=0$ for every choice of $H,U,V$ and hence Theorem \ref{th:main1} still holds.
+On the other hand, if the system is feasible and $s>0$ then there is a continuous of solutions for almost every $H_{kl}$ and hence it is meaningless to count them (the value of the integrals in our theorems is not related to the number of solutions in that case).
+Note also that the equality of Theorem \ref{th:main1} holds for every unitarily invariant open set $\CH_\epsilon$, which from Lemma \ref{lem:constant} implies that the right--hand side of (\ref{eq:main1}) has the same value for all such $\CH_\epsilon$. \end{remark}